brillout/wildcard-api/docs/custom-vs-generic.md

 - **Full-stack JavaScript**.
   <br/>
-  A frontend + backend written in the same language lends itself to a tight frontend-backend development and a custom API is recommended.
+  A frontend + backend written in the same language lends itself to a tight frontend-backend development and you can use a custom API developed hand-in-hand with your frontend.
-  And with full-stack JavaScript,
-  Wildcard allows you to create a custom API with JavaScript functions and zero setup.

-- **SSR frameworks**.
+- **JavaScript web frameworks**.
   <br/>
   With frameworks such as [Next.js](https://github.com/zeit/next.js#readme)